hhvm/user-documentation/guides/hack/05-functions/30-function-references.md

 directly to a string or another type, or be accessed in any other way besides calling them.

-It is *sometimes* useful to determine what a function reference is pointing to, e.g. for use in logging messages.
-For these *limited* use cases, if you know enough about the input and output formats you expect, HHVM provides the following helpers (but note they are not well supported and may change):
+If you need to determine what a function reference is pointing to, e.g. for use in logging messages, and you know enough about the expected input and output formats, HHVM provides the following helpers (but note they are not well supported and may change):

 * `HH\is_fun`
 * `HH\fun_get_function`